 Check’s in the mail?
-Trump doling out aid ahead of election
+Trump doling out aid before election

 “I’m the best thing that ever happened to Puerto Rico,” Trump said without a trace of irony.
 “No one even close.”

-On Wednesday, he spoke in personal terms at a rally in Duluth, Minn., about his decision to sign an executive order declaring a national emergency in the mining industry.
+On Wednesday, he spoke in personal terms at a rally in Duluth, Minnesota, about his decision to sign an executive order declaring a national emergency in the mining industry.
 It’s a step he said would provide “billions of dollars” to the industry and bring “countless” jobs to the state’s Iron Range.

 “I will always protect Minnesota,” said Trump, who is looking to add the historically Democratic-leaning state to his win column on Nov.
 3. “It’s been very good to me.”

 Trump was also happy to have his name splashed on checks when the U.S. Treasury earlier this year sent economic stimulus payments to millions of Americans struggling during the coronavirus.
-It marked the first time a president’s name appeared on any IRS payments, whether refund checks or other stimulus checks that have been mailed during past economic crises.
+It was the first time a president’s name appeared on any IRS payments, whether refund checks or other stimulus checks that have been mailed during past economic crises.

+Similarly, the U.S. Department of Agriculture is including letters signed by the president in boxes of surplus food being distributed around the country to people in need.

+Greg Trotter, a spokesman for the Greater Chicago Food Depository, said that some food pantries and other non-profits in the Chicago area have decided to remove the letters before distributing the packages to clients, some were troubled by the letters but don’t have the time or manpower to remove them, and others were not bothered by the inclusion.
+He said it was “inappropriate” to include the letters in the boxes so close to the election even if the tone was not overtly political.

 Ross Baker, a congressional scholar at Rutgers University, said Trump’s approach to legislation is much like his style in the real estate world: In the end, he always wants to plaster his name on the finished product.